chiragbharadwaj/ro/spec/README.md

   | def ID ARGS : EXTYPE =
       STATEMENTS
     end

+# A collection of fields is either a single field or more than one field.
+FIELDS ::=
+  | ID : TYPE
+  | ID : TYPE ; FIELDS

 # A standard declaration consists of one of the following:
 #   • A variable declaration, with or without a type annotation